 This field school will serve as an introduction to the basic methods and techniques used in material cultural analysis, and provide an excellent opportunity for hands-on learning for the students.
 Students will make observations of archaeological finds and learn associated field techniques.
 Learn archaeological techniques, visit ancient ruins.

-To apply, fill out the Google Form below:
+To apply as a VOLUNTEER, fill out the Google Form below:

-Period(s) of Occupation: Late Preclassic, Late & Terminal Classic
+Period(s) of Occupation: Late Preclassic, Early/Late Classic; Terminal Classic

-archaeology, field research, survey, Maya Archaeology, Mesoamerican archaeology, household, and settlement studies.
+archaeology, field research, survey, LiDAR, remote sensing, photogrammetry, Maya Archaeology, Mesoamerican archaeology, household, and settlement studies.

 Project Size: 1-24 participants